vamsicherukuri/ado2gh-ado-pipeline/README.md

 # 🚀 ADO to GitHub Migration Pipeline

 Migrating repositories from Azure DevOps (ADO) to GitHub Enterprise (GHE) using a hybrid approach is inherently challenging due to the multiple stages involved in the end-to-end process.
-This includes prerequisite checks such as installing the GitHub CLI and the ado2gh extension, authenticating with GitHub, and performing pre-migration validations (for example, identifying in-flight pull requests or running pipelines that could be missed during migration).
-It then proceeds through the actual repository migration, post-migration validation, ADO pipeline rewiring, Azure Boards integration, and finally disabling the ADO repository to prevent further developer usage after a successful migration.

 Even with automation scripts, this process can be cumbersome and difficult to scale, especially for organizations managing tens of thousands of repositories.
 I encountered a scenario where an organization needed to migrate nearly 20,000 repositories, making it impractical to rely solely on scripts to execute both migration and post-migration steps in a centralized manner.

 To address this scalability challenge, I designed a stage-based Azure DevOps YAML pipeline that encapsulates the entire migration lifecycle from prerequisite validation through successful migration, post-migration rewiring, Azure Boards integration, and safe decommissioning of the ADO repository.
 This pipeline enables a decentralized, self-service migration model, where individual teams can independently migrate only the repositories they own.